kasramp/Spring-Data-ElasticSearch-Example/README.md

 - Update a book by Id
 - Delete a book by Id
 - Search for a book by ISBN
+- Fuzzy search for books by author and title

 ## How to run